-St. John's wort has been used for medical purposes in other parts of the world for thousands of years.
+St. John's wort is a common herbal supplement suggested for depression.
+It's been used for medical purposes in other parts of the world for thousands of years.
 But research findings have been mixed.
 It seems to work best for mild to moderate depression, not the more severe forms.

-There are also reports that mind/body exercises used with various types of bodywork can boost feelings of calmness.
+There are also reports that mind/body exercises, used with various types of bodywork, can boost feelings of calmness.